 The Firehawks have always believed in giving back to the sport and the community.
 In the early days we would do a 5K fun run to raise money for charity.
-In the early days we would run around the Shutterfly parking lot.
-Later, we did the fun run around the track at Sequoia.
+At first we ran around the Shutterfly parking lot, and later hosted the event on the track at Sequoia High School.
 In the past few years we changed from a fun run to a "Fun-raiser” at the Sports House, where we’ve had mini-tournaments, fastest shot competitions and guest appearances from pro athletes including Casey Powell and Brian Silcott.
 Each year we would raise approximately $10,000 and give it all away to charities including Native Vision, Lacrosse for LIFE, the Todd French Foundation, and the Oakland Lacrosse Club.
-We have also done environmental clean ups, planted a Redwood tree at Sequoia HS, provided gifts to the homeless during the holidays.
+We have also done environmental clean ups, planted a Redwood tree at Sequoia HS, and provided gifts to the homeless during the holidays.

-Once the Firehawk players started to graduate from the youth program, the Club also helped start lacrosse programs at several local high schools, including Sacred Heart Prep, Sequoia HS and Carlmont HS.
+Once the Firehawks players started to graduate from the youth program, the club helped start lacrosse programs at several local high schools, including Sacred Heart Prep, Sequoia HS and Carlmont HS.
 On average, the Firehawks feed into 15-20 high schools around the country.

-We have also brought professional athletes in to visit the programs, including Matt Rambo, Connor Kelly, Sergio Salcido, Megan Whittle, Casey Powell, Mike Powell, Kyle Harrison, BJ Grill, Jules Heningburg, all four Thompson brothers, Paul Rabil, and Joe Walters.
-We’ve helped support college teams visiting, and were also the first club to offer co-ed programs to players as young at 3 years old.
+We love bringing professional players to visit our program as guest coaches, offering our kids unique insights into the game at the highest level.
+Among those we have had visit us are Matt Rambo, Connor Kelly, Sergio Salcido, Megan Whittle, Casey Powell, Mike Powell, Kyle Harrison, BJ Grill, Jules Heningburg, all four Thompson brothers, Paul Rabil, and Joe Walters.
+We’ve helped support visiting college teams, and were the first club to offer co-ed programs to players as young as 3 years old

 We are extremely excited about the future of the Firehawks!